top of page

 Trainers with Proven Rescue Expertise

 Our instructors are Height Safety Specialists with extensive real-world rescue experience, bringing frontline knowledge from tower emergencies directly into the classroom.
-This expertise ensures you master not just basic compliance but proactive rescue readiness, seamlessly linking to our advanced courses like Tower and Rope Rescue (UETDRMP020/ICTTCR203).
+This expertise ensures you master not just basic compliance but also proactive rescue readiness, seamlessly linking to our advanced courses such as Tower and Rope Rescue (UETDRMP020/ICTTCR203).
 These follow-on units teach pick-off rescues, casualty handling, and descent from stranded positions, building on your foundational heights skills for high-risk outage and construction roles.
-Beginners benefit from their guidance on physical fitness prerequisites and integration with units like HLTAID009 for comprehensive competency.
+Beginners benefit from their guidance on physical fitness prerequisites and integration with units such as HLTAID009 to achieve comprehensive competency.

 Rescue-Focused Training Excellence